-Holy Spirit Monastery, founded in the 12th century, by the late 18th century it was found in decline and lost its status, but in the early 19th century was reborn as a female monastery.
+Holy Spirit Monastery, founded between the 12th and by the late 18th century, was found in decline and lost its status.
+But in the early 19th century, it was reborn as a female monastery.

 The main cathedral of the complex is the Temple of the Holy Spirit.

-Zwerin (Pokrovsky) Monastery was first mentioned in Chronicles in the mid-12th century.
-The main Church — the Cathedral of the Intercession of the Holy Virgin.
+Zwerin (Pokrovsky) Monastery was first mentioned in Chronicles in the mid-12th century as the main Church — the Cathedral of the Intercession of the Holy Virgin.

-The Klopsk Monastery built in the 17th km from Veliky Novgorod at the turn of 14 and 15 centuries.
+The Klopsk Monastery was built in the 17th km from Veliky Novgorod at the turn of 14 and 15 centuries.
 After the World War II, two stone churches miraculously survived: the churches of St. Nicholas and the Trinity.
-Both date back from the 16th century.
-Now in the monastery is being restored.
+Both date back to the 16th century.
+Now, the monastery is being restored.

-Desyatinny convent dates from 1327.
+Desyatinny convent dates back to 1327.
 According to the legend, it was founded by the mother of Alexander Nevsky, the Princes Theodosia.
-Now in the renovated premises of the monastery art exhibitions and studios are located.
+Now in the renovated premises of the monastery, art exhibitions and studios are located.

-You can get here by bus 7, 7a, or marshrutniye taxi (something like a communal taxi that look like vans) that go from the railway station.
+You can get there by bus 7, 7a, or marshrutniye taxi (something like a communal taxi that look like vans) that go from the railway station.